saccodd/mouserbot-discord/README.md

-# mouserBot for Discord #
+# mouserBot, by mouserBoard #

-mouserBot has been developed during the [Cheeze Wizards + Coinlist hackathon](https://coinlist.co/build/cheezewizards).
+mouserBot is a bot developed during the [Cheeze Wizards + Coinlist hackathon](https://coinlist.co/build/cheezewizards).
 This proof of concept implements 4 features that will engage [Cheeze Wizards](https://www.cheezewizards.com/) players on Discord in a more effective way during summer 2019 tournament.
-More features will come!
+It can also be used by individual groups of players coordinating on their own Discord servers.

 ### mouserBoard ###